briangonzalez/cabi-gem/README.md

 # selection will work.
 Cabi.read('pages:about:*')                    # an array of body.html and meta.yml contents
-Cabi.read('pages:about:person-*')             # an array of all person-* html files Cabi.read('**/*')                             # an array of all files in cache
+Cabi.read('pages:about:person-*')             # an array of all person-* html files Cabi.read('**/*')                             # an array of all files in data

 # Selection within YAML files
 Cabi.read('pages:about:meta:foo:bar')         # contents of ['foo']['bar'] in page/about/meta.yml hash
 Cabi.read('info:foo:bar:baz')                 # contents of ['foo']['bar']['baz'] in info.yml hash
 ```

-### Custom Cache Directory
+### Custom Data Directory

-Cabi assumes that your cache directory is either a folder at the top level of your project with a `.cabi-cache` file in it (to indicate that it's the cache directory).
-If one is not found, the cache directory defaults to `./cabi-cache`.
+Cabi assumes that your data directory is either a folder at the top level of your project with a `.cabi-data` file in it (to indicate that it's the data directory).
+If one is not found, the data directory defaults to `./cabi-data`.

-For instance, if you had a folder called `super-cache` located inside of your project's root that had a file called `.cabi-cache` inside of it, this folder would be treated as your cache directory.
+For instance, if you had a folder called `super-data` located inside of your project's root that had a file called `.cabi-data` inside of it, this folder would be treated as your data directory.

 ### Icon <img src="https://rawgithub.com/briangonzalez/cabi-gem/master/data/cabi.svg" width=20 style="margin-right: 10px">